Bald Eagles on the water

 Here are some recent Bald Eagle sightings from our readers.

-Larry and Kate from Howe Island wrote to say .....
+Larry and Kate from Howe Island wrote to say ...
 A beautiful pair of Bald Eagles has taken a liking to the tall poplars on our south shore property on Howe Island.
-They have been around almost 2 weeks now.
+They have been around almost two weeks now.

-A reader wrote to say .....
-Spotted a Bald Eagle at Jackson's Point.
+A reader wrote to say ...
+I spotted a Bald Eagle at Jackson's Point.
 Very exciting!
 Camera phone not up to the task.
+Thank you all for sending us these reports of your Bald Eagle sightings across Ontario, I'm sure our readers will enjoy them very much.